-- 1 Click File Print. - 2 Click the General tab. - 3 In the Destination area, enable the Print to file check box, and choose one of the following from the list box: - Single file prints all pages in a document to a single file - Pages to separate files prints each page to a separate file - Plates to separate files prints each plate to a separate file - 4 Click Print. - 5 Choose one of the following from the Save as type list box: - Print file saves the file as a PRN file
+- 1 Click File ▶ Print. - 2 Click the General tab. - 3 Enable the Print to file check box, and choose one of the following from the list box: - Single file prints all pages in a document to a single file - Pages to separate files prints each page to a separate file - Plates to separate files prints each plate to a separate file - 5 Choose one of the following from the File Format list box: - Print file saves the file as a PRN file - PostScript file saves the file as a PS file

-- PostScript file saves the file as a PS file - 6 Choose the folder where you want to save the file. - 7 Type a filename in the File name box. - 8 Click Save.
+- 6 Choose the folder where you want to save the file.

+- 7 Type a filename in the Save As box.

+- 8 Click Save.